Tom Jaworski was indeed the voice of South County. In some ways, he was also the heart and soul.

 Also, regularly over the 19 years, I would ask Tom to do special school announcements, program promotions, to be a guest speaker and to tutor individual students who wished to pursue their ham radio license.
 Every time I asked him for anything, Tom was there with his winsome smile, head full of technology knowledge, sharp and upbeat wit and his gigantic heart.

-Tom Jawarski was a man who cared deeply about the well
+Tom Jawarski was a man who cared deeply about the well being and safety of young people.

 THOMAS CONSOLATI SR.Lee